top of page

 SATs – do parents get the results?

-For key stage 2, parents get their child’s scaled score in July and are told whether or not they reached the expected level.
+Parents get their child’s scaled score in July and are told whether or not they reached the expected level.
 The results of Key stage 2 SATs are also published annually in the Department of Education’s primary school league tables, where an online facility enables users to compare schools against other schools, as well as against the national average.

 Can you fail your SATs?